thedevyansh/v4/content/projects/NodejsAuthentication.md

 showInProjects: true
 ---

-An authentication layer boilerplate that others can use in applications that require implementing authentication.
+An authentication layer boilerplate that others can use in applications for implementing authentication.